5 Ways to Create Audience Participation in Presentations

 The speaker unleashes a tidal wave of PowerPoint slides with graphs and charts going every which way.
 It’s hard to pay attention.
 They rarely ask questions or solicit feedback to involve the audience.
 To add insult to injury many speakers will read the slides.

-You don’t have to be that person!
-Follow the suggestions below to get your audience involved and help them pay attention to you!
+So, you don’t have to be the person who drowns your audience under waves of PowerPoint slides.
+Instead, follow the suggestions below to get your audience involved and help them pay attention to you!

 1. Schedule audience participation into your presentation